Kitware/ParaView/Plugins/pvNVIDIAIndeX/README.txt

     The NVIDIA IndeX for ParaView Plugin will typically also run on other Linux distributions.
   - Microsoft Windows 10.
+  - macOS (remote rendering only, see "Known Limitations" below).

 #-------------------------------------------------------------------------------
 # Features and Licensing